Graycemuthui/Conference-Page/README.md

 ## SawaSawa Fashion Week.

-- This is a website for SawaSawa Fashion Week.
+- This is a website for SawaSawa Fashion Week that entails the program of the days it will be held.

 ## Built With